Batmanian/KeithDunstan/src/posts/no-brains-at-all/14_the_virus.md

 He had another idea for a bestseller for me, Ratbags.
 He even suggested a range of ratbags who should go into the book - Bea Miles, Frank Thring, Percy Grainger, Germaine Greer and, of course, John Barry Humphries.
 In the foreword he wrote:
 What is a Ratbag?
 A Ratbag is a man who saves all his dead matches for that tea tray he knows he will never make.
 A Ratbag writes letters to Raquel Welch enclosing his photograph and a stamped, addressed envelope.
-If you're a vegetarian, a Jehovah's Witness birdwatcher with five-colored Biros in your breast pocket and you belong to a sky-diving club, you are a potential Ratbag.
+If you're a vegetarian, a Jehovah's Witness birdwatcher with five-coloured Biros in your breast pocket and you belong to a sky-diving club, you are a potential Ratbag.

 If you are a hippy over nineteen who thinks Shakespeare was a woman, Hitler was Jewish and if Beethoven were alive today he would be writing TV jingles, you are a transitional Ratbag.
 But if you read The Great Gatsby once a year, if you can whistle the Brahms Hungarian Dances, don't have a television set, grow your own marijuana and have just ghost-written the autobiography of a surfrider, you are a terminal or raving Ratbag.